Axel13fr/CarND-Behavioral-Cloning-P3/writeup_Axel_Durbec.md

 I also recorded both tracks in "reverse" to give again more variety to my model and flipped this images too.
 The side camera images were used and flipped as well.

-After the collection process, I had X number of data points.
+After the collection process, I had 68595 number of data points.
 As explained above, this data set was adjusted to be better distributed by looking at the overpopulated bins of a histogram done over the whole data set.

-After adjusting the dataset distribution, this gave me a final number of Z samples.
+After redistrubtion, that gave me 44412 and after a split of 20% for validation and augmentation I ended up with a final number of 71058 samples.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by the loss plot below (early termination to avoid overfitting).
+The ideal number of epochs was 10 as evidenced by the loss plot below: the simplified along with dropout needed more epochs to converge to some good performances.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.